 Shame is not your fault

-Exercises based on the book, John Bradshaw’s Healing the Shame that Binds You.
+Exercises are based on the book, John Bradshaw’s Healing the Shame that Binds You.